COSC3020/mystery-function-JingtianWang-28/README.md

 This function receives data in the form of a list and uses recursion to find the maximum element starting from the second element.
 If there is only one element, it directly returns that element as the maximum value.

 After recursion, it compares the first element of the array with the maximum value of the rest of the array.

-It then returns the element with the greater value.
+When given an arrayIt, it will return the maximum value.